m-kus/zk-benchmark/README.md

 ![MM-proof file size vs ZK-proof time](img/tokens_prover.svg "MM-proof file size vs ZK-proof time")

+In order to save time, for each zkVM we run only some of the 1225 files, which makes the lines from the above figure to be rather approximations of the points corresponding to the measured files.
+This is the reason for which, for some particular files, one particular zkVM could behave better than other one, even if the figure doesn't show this.
+For a more precise comparison, we encourage you to check our measurements [here](https://github.com/Pi-Squared-Inc/zk-benchmark/blob/main/data/zk_measurements.csv).

 __Note__: Nexus is not pictured in the graph above because even on our smallest input execution was quite slow (512 seconds).

 ## ZK Backends